-Hardscape refers to the constructed elements of the streetscape, including sidewalks, crosswalks, plazas, raised planters and walls The hardscape should be high-quality and help distinguish Annandale from surrounding areas.
+Hardscape refers to the constructed elements of the streetscape, including sidewalks, crosswalks, plazas, raised planters and walls.
+The hardscape should be high-quality and help distinguish Annandale from surrounding areas.
 All materials should be durable and easily maintained.
 Traditionally, and as seen in portions of Annandale, the standard has been brick pavers.
 With time though, best practices for maintenance have moved away from this standard.

 Moving forward, the primary paving material for sidewalks should be poured in place concrete.
 This change provides a cost saving for the overall project.
 The community expectation is that the money saved will be invested in better landscaping.
 Paved amenity zones should be provided to accommodate street furnishings as appropriate, otherwise connected tree pits are recommended for additional planting area.
+Diagram 1 below and Diagram 2 on page 4-14 depict the primary streetscape component material recommendations but do not include bicycle facilities.
+See the cross-sections in Chapter 3 for bicycle facility location recommendations, and page 4-13 for material recommendations depending on a shared versus separate facility type.